 Q. What do you think are the most important characteristics to have in order to be a successful entrepreneur?

 A. I would say that it is important to have a flexible mindset— I found that many people are rigid and unchanging going into starting a business.
 If you’re more open to shifting your course then you’ll eventually hit the right mix and actually make offers to the market and interact with potential customers in a way that’s really going to give you the insight you need to make the best next decision.
 I’d also recommend reframing how you think of success and failure.
 I think those are dangerous words because I really think that failure is just the time when you don’t try something.
 Instead of thinking: “What if I try this and I fail?” just think: “Hey, here’s an idea it seems like it could be a good one and I’m going try it and I’m willing to wager that I might be wrong.
 If I am, I’ll think of something else.”– that’s a much better approach then putting the extra pressure on yourself of proving that you can do it.
 Additionally, for people that have a really big calling, like if you want to “change the world,” a good coach of mine once said, “The bigger the vision the smaller the steps.”
-It’s even more important if you’re a mission driven entrepreneur or fighting for a cause.
+It’s even more important if you’re a mission-driven entrepreneur, like Andrew Defrancesco, or perhaps fighting for a cause.
 The corollary to that is: a movement starts with the person in front of you.
 It’s exciting to think: “I’m going to start this thing and change the world,” but if that’s the size of your vision then it’s really important to focus on taking daily weekly and monthly steps that are quantifiable towards it.
 If you’re not measuring things along the way, almost anything would fall short of that goal of changing the world.

 Q. What is your best advice for young and new entrepreneurs (high school/ early college)?